 It might seem confusing especially when you see one for the very first time.
 You might feel tempted to sign the contract right away, as everything sure is as it should be.
 However, you should always read the rental contract carefully before signing it.

 One of the most important articles is §11 Special Terms (Særlige vilkår).
-This article covers all exceptions and additions stated in the contract.
+This article covers all exceptions and additions stated in the contract, which differs from the usual Danish tenancy law.
 Therefore, you must always carefully read through what is covered in §11 before signing the contract.

 For instance, the special terms can be: